-Dr. Emmanuel Y. Lartey, Professor of Pastoral Theology, Care and Counseling
+Dr. Emmanuel Y. Lartey, L. Bevel Jones III Professor of Pastoral Theology, Care, and Counseling

 Dr. Lartey is interested in pastoral care, counseling, and theology in different cultural contexts, with particular reference to African, British, and American expressions.
 He is researching the theological implications and practical effects of pastoral care in a diversity of cultures.
 He also teaches in Emory's Graduate Division of Religion in the Person, Community, and Religious Life Program.

 Atlanta, GA 30322